 do is take the defective pass to an Information Centre and show it

-to the staff there who will do the rest.
+to the staff there who will request a new pass for you.

 For a form to apply for a replacement pass,

-4. Renewing an existing pass that has expired or is due
+Renewing an existing pass that has expired or is due to

 If the pass was issued by Northumberland